JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Route-53.md

 3. You will land on a Register Domains page. here you can give your website a name and decide which Top Level Domain([TLD]()) to select.
 For project purposes, select the cheapest TLD i.e.**.click** which charges only 3 USD per year!
 You can explore many more TLDs.
 Route 53 provides a whopping 355 TLDs.

 4. Also [select a unique domain name]() and check its availability.
-Your domain name should be unique across entire internet.
+Your domain name should be unique across the internet.
 In the screenshot below it shows "statico.click is not available" because I have already registered this domain for this project.

-5.
+5. Once you find a unique domain name of your choice, press **Select**-->**Proceed to checkout**.
+From there you will be asked how long do you want your domain to be registered and do you want it to get **Auto-Renewed**.
+Select the suitable duration and uncheck the auto-renew option(unless you want to renew periodically) to avoid recurring periodic charges.
+Select **Next**.
+Enter your contact details on the next page, and then Review and Submit your contact information.